A geometric characterization of planar Sobolev extension domains: Proof of sufficiency

-By Lemma \ref{lma:map and geodesic} we deduce that the length of the hyperbolic geodesic between the centers of $Q_1$ and $Q_2$ is comparable to $\ell(Q_1).$ Moreover, since a simply connected John domain is inner uniform (see Definition \ref{inneruniform}) by \cite{BV1996},\cite{V1998} it follows that this hyperbolic geodesic provides us with a John subdomain $\Omega_{Q_1,\,Q_2}\subset \Omega\cap CQ_1$ of diameter no more than $C \ell(Q_1)$ containing both $Q_1$ and $Q_2$, where $C$ only depends on the John constant $J$.
-For example, take
+with constants depending only on $\lambda$ and $J$.
+By Lemma \ref{lma:map and geodesic} we deduce from this that the length of the hyperbolic segment $\Gamma$ between the centers of $Q$ and $Q'$ is no more than a constant (only depending on the constants in \eqref{oletus} and the John constant $J$) multiple of $\ell(Q).$

-where $\Gamma$ is the hyperbolic geodesic joining the centers of $Q_1$ and $Q_2$.
-By the fact that $\Gamma$ is a John curve in $\Omega$ it is easy to see that $\Omega_{Q_1,\,Q_2}$ is also a John domain with the John constant depending only on $J$, and